Great Fire of Angen: Outbreak

 The fire broke out at the beginning of the hour of the wild boar (which is about 10:00pm).
 At the beginning of the hour of the dog (about 8:00pm), Fujiwara no Kanezane finished a ritual of mourning, recording that a "princess also ended her mourning in this evening."
 (The text does not specify which princess).

 He noted the clear weather and wrote "Around 8 p.m.
 I performed the ritual to end the mourning on the riverbed.
 The princess also ended her mourning in this evening.
 Chamberlain to the princess [Kanezane's son Yoshimichi] ended the mourning in front of her residence."
 He continued to write, finally noting the fire by saying, "Around 10 p.m., a fire broke out in the northern direction.
 I heard that the fire started at Higuchi-Tominokoji."
 At the time, Kanezane was ill and remained at home.
 Due to this, he had to have a servant assess the situation.

 As the fire worsened, the Emperor and Empress were moved to Fujiwara no Kunitsuna's home.

-As the fire swept through Heian-kyō, it reached the palace were it burnt the enthronement hall.
-The great hall was never rebuilt and every Muromachi period emperor was not enthroned in Heian-kyō.
+As the fire swept through Heian-kyō, it reached the palace where it burnt the enthronement hall.
+The great hall was never rebuilt and no Muromachi period emperors were enthroned in Heian-kyō.